 Will virtual students’ schedules look the same next year as they did this year?

 Humble ISD will be creating a period schedule that allows synchronous components within the asynchronous learning model for staff and students.
 Virtual students will be scheduled into specific class periods for each online class.
 This will provide a designated time in the school day for the teacher to focus on students enrolled in that period.
 However, online students will be free to complete school work outside of that class period if needed and will not be required to log in at a specific time for most assignments.

-Can the privilege of coming to school just for UIL classes be revoked?
+Can the privilege of coming to school just for UIL or CTE classes be revoked?

-Students will be required to sign a behavioral contract indicating that they will be on campus at the times that their coaches/directors have indicated for class/practices/events and will not be on campus at unauthorized times.
+Students will be required to sign a behavioral contract indicating that they will be on campus at the times that their coaches/directors or CTE teachers have indicated for class/practices/events and will not be on campus at unauthorized times.
 Ensuring that students are supervised in designated areas helps keep kids safe.
 Students who do not follow the behavioral contract can face consequences, including losing the privilege of coming on and off campus during the school day.
-They may be required to become a full-time on campus student or a full-time online student.
+They may be required to become a full-time on-campus student or a full-time online student.

 How can I learn more about course selections?

-Each school will be posting a Parent Night Video in January or February, depending upon the schedule that the school will be using for counselor presentations to students.
-The link will be emailed from the school.
-We look forward to meeting your child’s needs in continuing partnership with your family.
+Campuses will host a Parent Night, depending upon the schedule that the school will be using for counselor presentations to students.
+You will receive communication from your students' campus via email.
+We look forward to meeting your child’s needs and continuing partnership with your family.

 What is the criteria for being a virtual learner in 2023-2024?